Solidaridad Bookshop

 The shop features the owner's own works and works by other Filipino authors such as Jose Rizal, Nick Joaquin, Paz Marquez Benitez, N.V.M.
 Gonzalez, Gilda Cordero-Fernando, Bienvenido Santos, and Lualhati Bautista.
 Selected foreign titles are also offered at the bookstore.
 It has been claimed that they have the widest selection of Filipiniana works in the Philippines.

 In 2025, José's heirs put the store for sale.
+It was sold to Leandro Leviste, a friend of José, in November.